Delhi Public School Society: Controversy

-The third such case was of the DPS Trust.The organisation based in Rohini, New Delhi offered franchises to open schools under the brand name of DPS in smaller cities.
+The third such case was of the DPS Trust.
+The organization based in Rohini, New Delhi offered franchises to open schools under the brand name of DPS in smaller cities.
 The Delhi High Court, on 16 December 2012, barred the ‘DPS Trust’ from using the name ‘DPS’ or its registered logo as well as the name Delhi Public School for running a school or education-related services.
 The trust was ordered to pay Rs 10 lakh as damages.

+Arvey Malhotra suicide case

+Arvey Malhotra, a 10th-grade student at DPS school at Greater Faridabad allegedly committed suicide at his residence blaming the school for inaction on his complaints about bullying.
+In his suicide note, he alleged that the school administration and other students bullied him over his sexuality and the school's headmistress was held on the charges of abetment to suicide.
+Arvey's mother alleged the homophobic nature of bullying and history of sexual assault in the DPS school.